North Carolina elections board identifies 'person of interest' in fraud probe

 If fraud is uncovered, the board could order a new election.
 Harris edged out Democrat Dan McCready by 905 votes last month, but McCready on Thursday withdrew his concession.

-Harris, in a video posted on Twitter on Friday, said: “I was absolutely unaware of any wrongdoing.”
+In a video posted on Twitter on Friday, Harris said he was unaware of any wrongdoing and that his campaign was cooperating with the investigation.

-The Republican said his campaign was cooperating with the state investigation and he would support a new election if the probe finds proof of illegal activity that could have changed the outcome of the vote.
+“If this investigation finds proof of illegal activity on either side to such a level that it could have changed the outcome of the election, then I would wholeheartedly support a new election to ensure all voters have confidence in the results,” he said.

+A week ago, Harris had urged the board to immediately certify him as the winner while it conducted the investigation, saying there were not enough ballots at question to change the outcome.

+“The hotline received 10 calls in response to the mailing, and that evidence is being considered by investigators,” the board said in its statement.

+The board said it also investigated issues with absentee ballots in Bladen County in 2016, and provided prosecutors with detailed reports documenting issues raised and additional information obtained through investigations.

-Reporting by Grant Smith in New York; Writing by John Whitesides in Washington; Editing by Colleen Jenkins, Dan Grebler and Jonathan Oatis
+Additional reporting by Grant Smith in New York; Editing by Colleen Jenkins, Dan Grebler and Jonathan Oatis